 Based on our research, we recommend the city and court take several actions to enhance equity in the court process at a time when filing volume will put pressure on the system to resolve cases more quickly.
 Our key recommendations include:

-Ira Goldstein, Ph.D., is the President of Policy Solutions at Reinvestment Fund, a results-oriented, socially responsible community investment group.
+Ira Goldstein, Ph.D., is the Senior Advisor of Policy Solutions at Reinvestment Fund, a results-oriented, socially responsible community investment group.
 Dr. Goldstein has conducted detailed spatial and statistical analyses in many cities and regions across the US.

 Colin Weidig conducts evaluations, strategic planning, and quantitative analyses for philanthropic, government, and private clients.
 Employing both quantitative (including spatial, statistical, and analytics-based) and qualitative (including interviews and focus groups) analyses, Mr. Weidig uses research to help clients better understand their markets, programs, and policy advocacy.